StellarFw/Identify/README.md

 - Add a mechanism to reset the user password
 - Add a way to validate users at account creation
 - Add a way to invalidate tokens
-- Add an action to check the session status (the token may be expired)